 The case was a good test case although it was a case that was actually pretty favorable to the defendant because the injuries were not as serious as they are in some other cases.
 It is the classic design defect/failure to warn claims against Bard’s Avaulta Plus, a synthetic mesh product designed to treat pelvic organ prolapse.
 The woman’s lawsuit claimed that that the arms contained in the mesh device, the small pore size used in the mesh, and the use of polypropylene to make the device were design defects.
-On their failure to warn claim, plaintiff argued that Bard inadequately warned about the risk and severity of the complications Plaintiff eventually experienced.
+On their failure to warn claim, the plaintiff argued that Bard inadequately warned about the risk and severity of the complications Plaintiff eventually experienced.
 Plaintiff also argued the obvious: Bard did not adequately warn of the risks.
 (Does anyone really disagree with this premise?
 I don’t know how they argue that one.)

-Bard sought a new trial after the verdict arguing the case never should have gone to the jury.
+Bard sought a new trial after the verdict, arguing the case never should have gone to the jury.
 Comically, defense counsel actually conceded that many of these issues appropriately went to the jury.
 But they did a takesey-backsie (is that how you spell it?) on it arguing that there was not enough design defect evidence to go to the jury.

 The court found that even if Bard had not already conceded on the issue, the case – specifically the design defect case – should have gone to a jury.
 Under Georgia law – which is the law this West Virginia judge applied to the case – all a plaintiff must show is that “the device did not operate as intended and this was the proximate cause of [the plaintiff’s] injuries.”

 The court also sided with the Plaintiff on the failure to warn claim.
 Bard made an interesting contention on this one.
 It claimed that its duty was limited to warning about possible complications, not their rate or severity.
 What a depressing argument.
 So, under King C.R.
-Bard’s rule, you could theoretically just note a complication on the insert and not mention likelihood of injury, even it the risk is a 100% certainty.
+Bard’s rule, you could theoretically just note a complication on the insert and not mention the likelihood of injury, even it the risk is a 100% certainty.
 What a depressing world view.

-Plaintiff’s lawyers did a great job in this case, making sure that every possible objection Bard could have to keep out out Plaintiff’s evidence was met.
+Plaintiff’s lawyers did a great job in this case, making sure that every possible objection Bard could have to keep out the Plaintiff’s evidence was met.
 I’m surprised the company let this case go to trial.
 At some point, you have to admit you did something wrong and try to get the best settlements that you can.
 If this device maker does not, it could get a lot worse for them.
-Women have wanted these case resolved – and justice – for a long time.
+Women have wanted these cases resolved – and justice – for a long time.
 It is the right thing for Bard – even if only for their own interest – to do and make an offer for a fair resolution to these lawsuits.